-During the last year, governments have been supporting individuals and companies in need with measures that postpone tax payments or embrace flexible approaches towards compliance with specific obligations.
-Public spending has increased substantially, and it is expected that the pandemic crisis will leave the world deeply in debt.
-The situation is naturally different in each country, but some fear new taxes will be created and at the same time predict that the tax authorities will be inclined to be stricter and/or carry out more extensive audits (USA, Portugal, Mexico, etc).
-The USA Trends & Developments chapter not only mentions the way in which the COVID-19 pandemic continues to change the approach to tax controversies but also provides some hints about the possible policy directions of a new White House.
+During the last years, governments have been supporting individuals and companies in need with measures that postpone tax payments or embrace flexible approaches towards compliance with specific obligations.
+Public spending has increased substantially, and it is expected that the pandemic crisis and the Russia/Ukraine war will leave the world deeply in debt.
+The situation is naturally different in each country, but some fear new taxes will be created and at the same time predict that the tax authorities will be inclined to be stricter and/or carry out more extensive audits.